Here’s the story of mine from 2014 to 2017 just to give you a sense of what your journey might look like. Be patient!

 And now, here’s the typical “plant care” rundown with not-so-typical-but-more-helpful instructions:

 Growth Strategy: with bright indirect light, your monstera will happily use up water so you can give the soil a good soaking whenever it becomes dry to a depth of 2 to 4 inches.
 If you see several new leaves growing, then you can safely apply some fertilizer for the next few weeks (I’ve used 10-20-10 at the recommended strength) but don’t overdo it – follow the mixing instructions on the package.
 Soil structure is usually pretty good (nice and loose) so I just aerate the soil occasionally – maybe every third or fourth watering.

-Long Term Relationship: although I have not yet reached this point, I know the soil will eventually be depleted of nutrients but since I sense that my pot is large enough, I will opt for a “top dressing” instead of a complete repotting.
+Long Term Relationship: I know the soil will eventually be depleted of nutrients but since I sense that my pot is large enough, I will opt for a “top dressing” instead of a complete repotting.
 Top dressing is when you remove some of the old soil from the surface (maybe 2-3 inches down) and add new soil WITH SIMILAR DRAINAGE PROPERTIES as the current soil.
 Gently mix in the new with the old – it doesn’t have to be perfectly mixed like you’re baking cake.